go-swagger/go-swagger/docs/guidelines/README.md

 > Therefore, please make sure your UT remain mute on stderr or capture the
 > output if you need to assert something from the output.

-The `./hackcodegen-nonreg.sh` runs on CI with a single generation option.
+The script `./hack/codegen-nonreg.sh` runs on CI with a single generation option.
 You may run it manually to explore more generation options (expand spec, flatten, etc...).

 CircleCI has a separate CI workflow to build releases, baking and checking newly released docker